 If you’re a high school freshman or sophomore (or the parent of one!), and you’re starting to panic about college entrance tests, we have some words of wisdom for you.

 First, take a deep breath.
 You’ve got plenty of time to build skills for the ACT or SAT.
 In fact, you don’t even need to worry about test-specific prep right now!
 We recommend taking a diagnostic pre-test the spring or summer before junior year so that you can get an idea of what you’ll need to work on.

 Second, the ACT (or SAT) is just one piece of the college admissions puzzle.
 There are a lot of other things you should be focusing on during your first two years of high school: doing well in challenging classes, practicing good executive functioning habits (like studying, time management, organization), participating in extracurricular activities, having a good time with your friends, and getting enough sleep.

-Now, that said, there are certainly some things you can do freshman and sophomore year that will impact your performance on the ACT.
+Now, that said, there are certainly some things you can do freshman and sophomore year that will impact your performance on the ACT or SAT.

 If you’d like to learn more about how we can help you develop your academic, organization, and test-taking skills, give us a call!